 See Related: Where to Stay in Gatlinburg, Tennessee: Best Areas

 Address: 3500 Knoxville Zoo Dr, Knoxville, TN 37914

-Be sure to spend a day at the Knoxville Zoo if you have young kids in your group or you love animals.
-Zoo Knoxville features tons of fascinating animals from across the globe, from African elephants, giraffes, gorillas, red pandas, lions, tigers, otters, monkeys, and so much more.
+Don’t forget to spend a day at the Knoxville Zoo if you have young kids in your group or you love animals.
+Zoo Knoxville features many fascinating animals from across the globe, from African elephants, giraffes, gorillas, red pandas, lions, tigers, otters, monkeys, and so much more.

 You can easily spend the day wandering the zoo and never run out of animals or exhibits to explore.
 For the younger kids, the Zoo Choo train at the Zoo Knoxville gives an entertaining ride around the koi pond and is friendly for all ages.

 Besides exhibits, guests can experience animal encounters, go on unique behind-the-scenes tours, feed the giraffes, and much more at Zoo Knoxville.
 There’s a splash pad to beat the heat in the summer months and a wild zipline experience for anyone brave enough to take a ride!
 You can get up close and personal with tortoises on the tortoise trail or go for a spin on the park’s carousel ride.

 Address: 1050 World’s Fair Park Drive, Knoxville, TN 37916